Rules & Regulations

 If the applicant is an Employee, in order to be properly identified as an Employee applicant, the Employee must submit a valid Shire Employee Number to be considered for the Employee Scholarship.

 Each applicant may submit only one Application.
 In the event an applicant submits more than one application, only the last Application received will be accepted; all previously submitted applications shall be deemed to have been withdrawn.
 All information must be legible and sent in a single package.
 Incomplete Applications will not be accepted.
-Applications must either be submitted 100% online or 100% paper/hard copy.
-Mixed Applications will NOT be accepted.

 Carefully review your Application before submission.
 All pages must be completed and entered in the format required.
 Once the Application is submitted, no further additions or revisions may be made.